 After the asset allocation strategy is established, the Board implements a portfolio management structure that is designed to capture the market objective in each asset class.
 The most efficient and cost-effective way to capture market returns is by gaining market exposures through fully replicated index funds.
-As a result, the System employs a 100% index structure in all public market asset classes.
+As a result, the System employs a 100% index structure in U.S. Stocks, International Stocks, and U.S. Bonds.
 The U.S. Stock allocation is indexed to the S&P 500 Index, which represents roughly 80% of the total U.S. stock market capitalization.
 Similarly, the International Stock allocation is 100% indexed to the MSCI World ex USA Index which represents 85% of the market capitalization within the 22 developed market countries included in the index.
 Combined, the System's total stock exposure represents more than 80% of the global public equity market.